intel/llvm/sycl/doc/design/CommandGraph.md

 list of events changes from one submission to the next.
 Consequently, managing this mutable dependency in the graph-workload command-list implies rebuilding the command-list for each submission (note that this can change with mutable command-list).
-To avoid the signifiant time penalty of rebuilding this potentially large command-list each time, we prefer to add an extra command handling the wait list into another command-list (*wait command-list*).
+To avoid the significant time penalty of rebuilding this potentially large command-list each time, we prefer to add an extra command handling the wait list into another command-list (*wait command-list*).
 This command-list consists of a single L0 command: a barrier that waits for